cardano-ninja/cardano-ninja/README.md

 - Go to the folder docker-compose.
 - Edit the file .env with your own blockfrost project api key (get one for free in https://blockfrost.io)
 - Run: docker-compose up
+- Cardano ninja will then be available locally: http://localhost

 ## How it works